Bowen

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bowen has 89 active public transport stops, all of which are bus stops.
-These are served by four different routes that together offer 136 weekly passenger trips.
-The accessibility of these services is limited, with residents typically located 1007 meters from the nearest stop.
+Bowen has 89 active public transport stops operating within its boundaries.
+These stops are served by four distinct bus routes that collectively facilitate 136 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 1007 meters from the nearest stop.
+Bowen is primarily residential and most commuters travel outward.
+Cars remain the dominant mode of transport at 90%, with walking accounting for 5%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport